 Graduate Student Housing

-Graduate students are eligible to sign up and contract for space in any Residence Hall.
-We encourage graduate students to sign up for housing in the Carpenter/Wells Complex », Murray Hall » or the New West Campus Hall ».
+Graduate students are eligible to sign up and contract for space in any residence hall.
+We encourage graduate students to sign up for housing in the Carpenter/Wells Complex », Murray Hall » or the West Campus Village ».

 Shared Rooms with Moveable Furniture